Man Kills His Own Pit Bull In Dog Park To Protect Kids From Attack

 The story attracted national attention and drew parallels to another animal attack earlier this year.
 In late November, a pit bull broke free of its restraints and charged into an elementary school playground in Oklahoma City, leaving a dozen children with injuries.

-As KOCO reported, there were 28 children on the playground and Fillmore Elementary School when a brown-and-white pit bull broke free and began attacking the children.
+As KOCO reported, there were 28 children on the playground at Fillmore Elementary School when a brown-and-white pit bull broke free and began attacking the children.
 The dog was able to find its way inside the school and ran through the hallways, causing chaos until a teacher could tackle the animal and bring it under control.

 After the incident, five children had to be brought to the hospital by ambulance, and others were taken by their parents.
 Doctors said they suffered a range of injuries, with some being bitten by the dog and others getting hurt in the rush as the young students tried to run away to safety.